ourworldventures/ourworld_books_OLD/content/ourfoundation/foundation_participants.md

 Each company automatic monthly reporting about

-> TODO: (anyone) This idea needs to be finished.
+> TODO: (na) This idea needs to be finished.

 ## Sandbox Authority (SA)

 The company in Zanzibar which organizes and checks the correct operation of the sandbox = OurCommunity (is the digital freezone company)

-> TODO: (anyone) Much of this further needs to be defined as we go.
+> TODO: (na) Much of this further needs to be defined as we go.

 The SA has following rights & duties: